fastoch/Python4everybody/Memento.md

 ---

+## Comments
-Comments in Python are marked with a pawn sign #
+In Python, comments are marked with a pawn sign #.

 ---